 Role-play exercises are among the most popular assessment tools used by recruiters at an assessment centre.
 They give employers the opportunity to assess how you perform in an imaginary work-like situation that is similar to a scenario you may face within the role you have applied for.

 Some role-play exercises can be bespoke to specific industries such as:

-Cabin Crew Role: this task is typically customer focused and you can expect to be asked to resolve a customer complaint.
+Cabin crew role.
+This task is typically customer-focused; you can expect to be asked to resolve a customer complaint.
 The employer will be looking for you to take ownership of the complaint raised, and think on your feet.
 You will need to show understanding towards the customer and remain calm at all times.

 Like all aspects of an assessment centre, we would strongly recommend that you practice these types of scenarios prior to the assessment day.
 This will help you to demonstrate the skills the employer is looking for, and improve your chances of being successful.